xXG0DLessXx/shapes-inc-telegram-bot/README.md

 *   `/start`: Displays a welcome message.
 *   `/help`: Shows this help message, including available tools and free will status.
-*   `/newchat`: Clears the current conversation history with the bot for the current chat/topic, starting fresh.
-(Note: This does not work because Shapes.inc manages its own context.
-Standard Shape commands like `!wack` might be more relevant for resetting context on their end).
+*   `/newchat`: Clears the bot's side of the conversation history for the current chat/topic (respecting `SEPARATE_TOPIC_HISTORIES` setting).
+This helps the bot "forget" the recent local context.
+However, Shapes.inc manages its own context on their end; standard Shape commands like `!wack` might be more relevant for a full context reset on their platform.
+The bot now sends a more specific `X-Channel-Id` header that might help Shapes.inc with their history scoping.
 *   `/activate`: (Groups/Topics only) Make the bot respond to every message in the current group (general chat) or specific topic.
 *   `/deactivate`: (Groups/Topics only) Stop the bot from responding to every message in the current group/topic, reverting to default behavior (mentions, replies, free will).
 *   `/imagine <prompt>`: (Experimental) Generates images based on your prompt using Bing Image Creator.
 Requires `BING_AUTH_COOKIE` to be set and `BingImageCreator` library to be functional.